Kimiblock/prime/readme.md

+**No longer updated**.
+See https://github.com/Kimiblock/moeOS.config for switchable graphics.

 A utility aimed to achieve dual graphics switching with very low performance impact and automatically turns off NVIDIA GPUs to save power.

 Install `prime` and required packages, run `prime --first-use` in your terminal, then enjoy it~